-- STEP 2.
 Upload all transcripts listing the conferral of degrees earned and the coursework directly into the application.
-(Please note that you do not have to have an official transcript sent by your institution at this time.
+Please note that you do not have to have an official transcript sent by your institution at this time.
 Uploading a scanned copy is sufficient for now.
-We only require your institution to send us an official, sealed transcript or a secure electronic version if you are accepted into the program.)
-International students please include diplomas or certificates of degrees if your degree is awarded and not listed on your transcript.
+We only require your institution to send us an official, sealed transcript or a secure electronic version if you are accepted into the program.
+International students: please include diplomas or certificates of degrees if your degree is awarded and not listed on your transcript.
 Also include English translations of all academic records if the credentials are not in English.

 - STEP 3.
-Submit a statement of up to 500 words (in place of the 1500 word statement requested on the application form) of your interests, career goals, experience, and achievements related to teaching and research, as well as your reasons for wishing to obtain a graduate degree in Ecology, Evolution, and Conservation Biology.
+Submit a statement of up to 750 words of your interests, career goals, experience, and achievements related to teaching and research, as well as your reasons for wishing to obtain a graduate degree in Ecology, Evolution, and Conservation Biology.
 The statement should demonstrate an ability to organize and present information in proper English.
 It should be as specific as possible, especially if you have concrete ideas about the field of research you wish to enter.

 - STEP 4.
 At least three letters of reference should be submitted online from prior instructors or research supervisors who are most familiar with your scholarship and potential for research.

-- STEP 5.
-Have your Graduate Record Examination (GRE) scores sent directly from ETS to the University of Illinois at Urbana-Champaign.
+- The Graduate Record Examination (GRE) general test is not required for PEEC admission, but can be submitted to support your application.
+If you choose to send your GRE scores from ETS, send them directly to the University of Illinois at Urbana-Champaign.
 The institution number is 1836 and the GRE program code is 00, or 0203.
 A minimum of an upper second honours B.Sc. in a relevant life science may be substituted for the GRE for students from Britain and Ireland.
-The GRE Subject Test is not required.
-Typically, students that are admitted to PEEC have very competitive GRE scores.

-- All applications with the requested information listed above must be received by the January 1 deadline.
+- All applications with the requested information listed above must be received by the December 1 deadline.
 Incomplete applications due to missing information will not be considered.
 It is the responsibility of the applicant to inquire about the status of their application.
-Please note that the PEEC office is CLOSED from December 23 until after the January 1st deadline.
-Any emails or phone calls will NOT be answered during that time.

 - Prospective students are encouraged to e-mail or write faculty members with whom they would like to work.
 Letters may be sent in care of the Ecology, Evolution, and Conservation Biology Program at 286 Morrill Hall, 505 South Goodwin Ave., Urbana, IL, 61801.